Application of GC and GC-MS, in conjunction with the biological marker concept, to problem solving in a wider context

 On the Environmental Science Scheme, I teach part of a Stage 2 chemical and biological oceanography module (I discuss the flux of and processes affecting natural organic matter in the marine environment) and run tutorials on the Stage 2 research skills and personal development module.
 I am the module leader for the Stage 3 environmental science research project module.
 For the M.Sc. in Applied Marine Sciences I discuss aspects of the flux, budget and fate of anthropogenic persistent organic pollutants (POPs), e.g. polychlorinated biphenyls (PCBs) and polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDDs and PCDFs).

-My refereed publications since 1996 are listed below (reverse chronological) and my 'My Citations' page from Google Scholar provides additional bibliographic metrics:
+My refereed publications since 1996 are listed below (reverse chronological) and my 'My Citations' page from Google Scholar provides additional bibliographic metrics.
+See also my ORCID and ResearcherID numbers.

 Scarlett, A.G., Clough, R., West, C.E., Lewis, C.A., Booth, A.M. and Rowland, S.J.
 (2011) Alkylnaphthalenes: Priority pollutants or minor contributors to the poor health of marine mussels?
 Environmental Science & Technology45, 6160-6166. [doi: 10.1021/es201234a].